spryker-shop/b2c-demo-shop/README.md

 [Done] FAQ entity can be deactivated

 Challenge 1: Answer part is editable via WysiWyg.
-Challenge 2: FAQ is localized
+[Work in progress] Challenge 2: FAQ is localized

 US 2
 As a machine user I want to connect to the eCommerce to expose FAQ data to external applications.